 ● You can use alternate sources of funding, such as the proceeds from the sale of real estate or the proceeds from pending lawsuits, in order to fund your plan

-● Turnover of disposable income to a trustee is not required
+● Turnover of disposable income to a trustee in bankruptcy is not required.

-● Trustees are only called for in instances of mismanagement or fraud
+● Bankruptcy trustees are only called for in instances of poor debt management or bankruptcy fraud.

 |● Cheaper to file

 ● More debt types, such as nonsupport obligations arising from a marital property settlement agreement, are discharged

 ● Commitment period may be shortened and therefore makes it a more efficient bankruptcy process than Chapter 11, provided that all unsecured loans are fully-settled.

 Below are the disadvantages of each type of bankruptcy:

 |●Available only to Corporations, partnerships and limited liability companies.